Tenterden: Women's Institute

-Local events

-Christmas market and late-night shopping

-The Tenterden Christmas Market is an annual event held over 3 days on the last weekend in November; Friday afternoon and evening, and all day Saturday and Sunday.
-It features Christmas lights, food, produce and craft stalls, Santa's Grotto, Christmas Carols and entertainment.

-May Fayre

-The May Fayre is arranged by Tenterden Town Council and is held every year on the May Bank Holiday Monday on Tenterden Recreation Ground.

-Tenterden Folk Festival

-Tenterden Folk Festival is a four-day event held on the first weekend in October each year, and has been running for 29 years.
-A wide range of musicians take part in the event in a number of venues throughout the town, and there is a craft market in a large marquee on the recreation ground.
-A highlight of the event is the procession, held on the Saturday, featuring Morris Dancers from across the country.
-The next event will be Thursday 29th September to Sunday 2nd October 2022.

-The Spirit of Tenterden Festival

-An annual community festival in Tenterden supported by the Town Council and other organisations.
-The next festival is 30 June - 2 July 2023.

 Emergency services

 Police

 Kent Police opened Tenterden Police Station in Oaks Road (on the outskirts of the town centre) in 1956, before replacing it with a smaller Front Counter in a retail unit on the High Street at the beginning of the 21st century.
 This in turn was closed in 2012, with the town's police force based entirely at Ashford Police Station.

 Fire and Rescue

-Kent Fire and Rescue Service has an on call fire engine based in St. Michaels.
+Kent Fire and Rescue Service has an on-call fire engine based in St Michaels.

 Medical care

 The National Health Service with Kent County Council operate West View Integrated Care Centre (known locally as West View Hospital), providing adult social care and health care on the same site.
 The hospital which is near the town centre provides residential care for 30 dementia patients and a rehabilitation service for 30 adult patients who need help before they return home after illness or injury.
 The hospital also provides inpatient and outpatient physiotherapy.
 There is no Accident & Emergency department at the hospital.
 The nearest local Accident & Emergency department is at the William Harvey Hospital, in Willesborough near Ashford.

 Ivy Court Surgery is a very busy NHS GP practice, offering a range of medical services and regular appointments.
-The Ivy Court Surgery building recently re-opened following a multi million pound new development providing a state of the art healthcare facility for Tenterden and the surrounding area.
+The Ivy Court Surgery building recently re-opened following a multimillion-pound new development providing a state of the art healthcare facility for Tenterden and the surrounding area.
 The old East Cross Clinic next door now houses the Coffee Shop at EC30, the Social Hub charity shop, a social prescribing centre, and a number of community wellbeing services with rooms to rent.